jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

 Obviously the whole KL-Div of the two softmax distributions is not the same as the L2 loss, but you get the general idea.

-Just using this for the targets matrix actually doesn't leave to great performance
+Just using this for the targets matrix actually doesn't leave to great performance.

-isn't quite as good because it's not as peaky, which I think makes the model kind of just output the same vector for all kinds of different things.
+I think it's because the distribution becomes quite smooth, which I think makes the model kind of just output the same vector for all kinds of different things.

 To do this I did some softmax temperature scaling so make the distribution more peaky.